Treaty establishing a Constitution for Europe: New competences

 The TCE would have conferred upon the EU as new 'shared competences' the areas of territorial cohesion, energy, and space.
 These are areas where the EU may act alongside its individual member states.
 The EU has conferred upon it as new areas of 'supporting, coordinating or complementary action' the areas of tourism, sport, and administrative co-operation.

 Criminal justice proceedings

 Member states would have continued to co-operate in some areas of criminal judicial proceedings where they agree to do so, as at present.
-Under the TCE, seven new areas of co-operation would have been added:
+Under the TCE, seven new areas of co-operation would have been added, to combat: